-You can get the latest advice on biobeds and restrictions on their use from the Environment Agency.
+You can get the latest advice on biobeds from the Scottish Environment Protection Agency.

-In some circumstances you can wash sprayers or dispose of surplus spray solution on areas of soil or grass, or drain hard surfaces used for these purposes to areas of soil or grass (if you have an authorisation for this under the Groundwater Regulations and you do not do this at a single site more frequently than once a year).
+In some circumstances you can wash sprayers or dispose of surplus spray solution on areas of soil or grass, or drain hard surfaces used for these purposes to areas of soil or grass under the terms of a licence, known as a CAR licence, issued under The Water Environment (Controlled Activities) (Scotland) Regulations 2005 (see annex A) by the Scotlish Environment Protection Agency.